 We all enjoy the odd bargain and inexpensive label that delivers quality at a fraction of the price; however, sometimes shelling out a bit more up front can mean greater cost savings down the track.

-Check out these seven things that could provide you with financial benefits over the long term.
+Check out these six things that could provide you with financial benefits over the long term.

 1. Energy efficient products